MicrosoftDocs/security/operations/incident-response-overview.md

 - Do no harm

    Confirm that your response is designed and executed in a way that avoids loss of data, loss of business-critical functionality, and loss of evidence.
-Avoid decisions can damage your ability to create forensic timelines, identify root cause, and learn critical lessons.
+Avoid decisions that can damage your ability to create forensic timelines, identify root cause, and learn critical lessons.

 - Involve your legal department